gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 24-finalize-game
+## branch 25-refactor-game-and-season-model

-Set the game to finalized.
-* do not allow updates to game
-* recalculate season
+Change and added fields to the game and season models for better names.